 At this early stage, Argento was very much influenced by the films of Alfred Hitchcock, particularly Psycho (1960), though Hitch’s The Birds (1963) gets a few nods here, too.
 The Bird with the Crystal Plumage is a mystery thriller/crime drama, with elements common in later slasher films—all characteristics of the giallo genre.
 The idea of being trapped, like a bird in a cage, is a frequent theme, resulting in a claustrophobic, tense atmosphere.

 Some Argento trademarks are already on display here, like the framing of brutal murders at the hand of a mysterious killer, and the use of vivid colors—especially red.
-He’d really come into his own with the supernatural horror movies, Deep Red (1975) and Suspiria (1977), but The Bird with the Crystal Plumage is a praiseworthy first outing for the director and very much worthy of your film library.
+He’d really come into his own with Deep Red (1975) and Suspiria (1977), but The Bird with the Crystal Plumage is a praiseworthy first outing for the director and very much worthy of your film library.
 The (don’t call it a remake) remake of Argento’s classic Suspiria, directed by Luca Guadagnino and starring Tilda Swinton, Dakota Johnson, and Chloe Grace Moretz gets unveiled next year.

 Not long ago, Arrow noted on Facebook that their upcoming Blu-ray/DVD of The Bird with the Crystal Plumage, limited to 4,000 copies, is already 75% sold out in the US.
 The set includes a 60-page booklet, six lobby card reproductions, and amongst the bonus features is a 2017 interview with Dario Argento.
 Pre-order The Bird with the Crystal Plumage on MVD or Amazon.
 If you want it, you better move fast!

 Did I mention the great Ennio Morricone did the music for the film?
 Well, he did, and you’ll hear it Arrow’s new trailer, which we’re premiering here.